arshiyaansari/arshiyaansari/README.md

 🌱 I’m currently learning more on deep neural networks and convolution neural networks for the use case of autonomous systems.

-💬 Ask me about

 😄 Pronouns: she/her

-⚡ Fun fact: ...